ZisIsNotUMBC/NetworkSync/README.md

-# Numerical Computation in Network Synchronization
+# Use Cases of Numerical Computational Methods in Network Synchronization

 Optimizing Network Synchronization in Multiplayer Games using Interpolation and Extrapolation